M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_3.md

 ## Implementation Notes

-1. Bookings start in the "pending" status and progress through the status flow as administrators update them
+1. Bookings start in the "pending" status and progress through the status flow as the system updates them
 2. Users can only cancel bookings before they go into "in_progress" status
 3. The frontend should refresh booking data regularly for bookings in active statuses to show updates
 4. Status filters should be used to create views like "Upcoming Journeys" and "Past Journeys"